adamsilver/fdpb/checkout.md

 * visual users won't be able to understand what the options necessarily pertain to; and
 * screen readers won't announce the caption when the user is in forms mode.

-In upcoming chapters, whenever we have a group of related fields, we will use the `fieldset` and `legend` for these reasons.
+For these reasons, we will always use a these elements when we need to group related controls together, both visually and semantically.

 ### Provide a sensible default

-It is, generally speaking, good practice to default the selection of the first choice by ensuring we use the `checked` attribute.
+It is good practice to default the selection of the first choice by ensuring we use the `checked` attribute.
 It is also good practice to put the most commonly used choice first.

-When we do this, we remove the need for validation and we require less effort from our users.
-Both of which reduce friction.
-This of course makes sense in the context of checkout but there are times when we shouldn't default the answer, which we'll explore later.
+When we do this, we remove the need for validation and we require less effort from our users, both of which reduce friction.

-### Radios versus select boxes?

-- last resort luke
-- caroline slidedeck
+Obviously, this makes sense here as we put the most often and most economic option first and check it appropriately.
+But in some situations defaulting is not always a good idea, which we'll cover later.

+### Why not use a `select` box?

+Historically, designers like using the `select` box because it is compact and takes up little real estate.
+But actually it's one of the least friendly form controls[^] at our disposal.
+Here's why:

+1. They have little hierarchy control.
+2. Browsers and devices don't enlarge the options.
+3. Can't be styled very easily cross-browser.
+Not a huge problem.
+4. They hide information behind an unnecessary extra click.
+5. They are not searchable.
+At least not easily searchable.
+6. They are taxing to scroll through and select.

+Radio buttons don't suffer from these problems.
+This doesn't mean we should never use a select box, but we'll look into this more in upcoming chapters.

 ## Payment